Time matters in advanced GIST. We can help with your patients' access issues.

 Cardiac Dysfunction: In INVICTUS, cardiac failure occurred in 1.2% of the 85 patients who received Qinlock.
 In the pooled safety population, cardiac dysfunction (including cardiac failure, acute left ventricular failure, diastolic dysfunction, and ventricular hypertrophy) occurred in 1.7% of patients, including Grade 3 adverse reactions in 1.1% of patients.

-In INVICTUS, Grade 3 decreased ejection fraction occurred in 2.6% of the 77 patients who received Qinlock and who had a baseline and at least one post‑baseline echocardiogram.
-Grade 3 decreased ejection fraction occurred in 3.4% of the 263 patients who received Qinlock and who had a baseline and at least one post‑baseline echocardiogram.
+In INVICTUS, Grade 3 decreased ejection fraction occurred in 1.3% of the 77 patients who received Qinlock and who had a baseline and at least one post‑baseline echocardiogram.
+In the pooled safety population, Grade 3 decreased ejection fraction occurred in 1.9% of the 263 patients who received Qinlock and who had a baseline and at least one post‑baseline echocardiogram.

 In INVICTUS, cardiac dysfunction led to dose discontinuation in 1.2% of the 85 patients who received Qinlock.
 The safety of Qinlock has not been assessed in patients with a baseline ejection fraction below 50%.
 Assess ejection fraction by echocardiogram or MUGA scan prior to initiating Qinlock and during treatment, as clinically indicated.
 Permanently discontinue Qinlock for Grade 3 or 4 left ventricular systolic dysfunction.